-You can look out on the special landscape of the Biržai region from a tower that reminds one of a sinking boat.
+You can look out on the special landscape of the Biržai regional park from a tower that reminds one of a sinking boat.
 From a height of 30 meters, you will see innumerable lakes, which are nothing else but water-filled sinkholes that formed here due to karstic processes.
 In summer, under certain conditions, the lakes take on different colors!

 Walking more than a kilometre along the surface of the raised bog would be impossible if it wasn’t for one secret: the trail that has been constructed along the kūlgrinda – an ancient underwater road of stones that went through the swamps.
 Once a secret way to escape from attackers, it now gives us the opportunity to learn about the flourishing flora of the raised bog and to admire its distinct landscape from right up close.